Who can help me choose what courses to take abroad?

 Contact Elena Selezneva for information on credit transfer and other academic questions.

 Major/Minor Advice is a resource that helps direct students to study abroad programs that are compatible with a particular major/degree program.
 Our goal is to create a tool that can ultimately be used to help students identify a set of study abroad programs in which they can continue to advance towards their degree at GVSU by taking courses in their major or minor.
 If your major or minor is not listed here, your eligibility to study abroad is in no way affected.
+Keep in mind that the list of programs for each major is not exhaustive, but rather a list of programs to help get you started on your search.
 Please feel free to utilize this tool and/or to contact us with any questions.